 Patient Care

-Procedures: Visitors will be asked to leave during emergency and special procedures.
-To protect the privacy of other patients we will ask family members to wait in the waiting room.
+Visitors will be asked to leave during emergency and special procedures.
+To protect the privacy of other patients, we will ask family members to wait in the waiting room.
 Your nurse will come to get you when the procedure is complete.

 Visitation

-We recognize the impact of family support as an essential cornerstone to a holistic recovery for our critically ill patients, and encourage you to visit your loved on while in intensive care.
+We recognize the impact of family support as an essential cornerstone to a holistic recovery for our critically ill patients and encourage you to visit your loved one while in intensive care.

 Making Decisions

-We recognize many of our critically ill patients may need continuous support from family, as well as a representative for care decisions.
-We ask and encourage each patients, or family when appropriate, to appoint a patient advocate.
+We recognize many of our critically ill patients may need continuous support from family and a representative for care decisions.
+We ask and encourage each patient or family, when appropriate, to appoint a patient advocate.
 The patient advocate may be present at all times.

 Patient Privacy

-It is our goal to protect our patients privacy at all times.
-Patient care is routinely discussed at the Nurses’ Station between members of the patients care team.
-All visitors are requested to remain in the Patient’s Room and use the patient call light if you need assistance.
+It is our goal to protect our patient’s privacy at all times.
+Patient care is routinely discussed at the Nurses’ Station between patients’ care team members.
+All visitors must remain in the Patient’s Room and use the patient call light if you need assistance.

 Our Staff